 - Filing conversion documentation when a company converts one entity type to another. (such as going from a corporation to an LLC)

 - Filing a Certificate of Authority (sometimes also referred to as a Statement & Designation by a Foreign Corporation) with each Secretary of State’s office a client conducts business in.

 After your clients have gotten the proper legal and tax advice regarding their compliance responsibilities, you can help them fulfill those obligations by providing compliance services for your clients through the CorpNet Partner Program.
 It’s a wonderful way to bring in the new revenue and provide additional value to your clients without adding overhead.

 Business Coaching Tip #3: Learn About Women-Owned Business Certification

 Thirty years ago, there were close to 4 million women-owned businesses in the United States, and today, there are over 11 million.
 If your women business clients are running their own businesses and not officially certified as woman-owned businesses, they may be missing out on viable opportunities to gain new customers and clients.
 Federal, state, and local government agencies must give a certain percentage of their contracts to women-owned businesses.
 Many large corporations are also seeking to expand the types of companies they subcontract to and hire more diverse contractors.
 Getting certified as a woman-owned business could open the door to obtaining new contracts.

 Here are the two types of woman-owned business certifications:

-- Women-Owned Small Business (WOSB) or Economically Disadvantaged Women-Owned Small Business (EDWOSB) certification is necessary for women-owned business who want to conduct business with the federal government.
+- Women-Owned Small Business (WOSB) or Economically Disadvantaged Women-Owned Small Business (EDWOSB) certification is necessary for a women-owned business that want to conduct business with the federal government.